ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesOperationsApi.md

 # **MoveOrCopyBatchCheck**
 > FileEntryArrayWrapper MoveOrCopyBatchCheck (BatchRequestDto? inDto = null)

-Check files and folders for conflicts
+Check and move or copy to a folder

-Checks a batch of files and folders for conflicts when moving or copying them to the folder with the ID specified in the request.
+Checks if files or folders can be moved or copied to the specified folder, moves or copies them, and returns their information.

 ### Example
 ```csharp